1991–92 Golden State Warriors season

-Chris Mullin averaged 25.6 points, 5.6 rebounds and 2.1 steals per game, and was named to the All-NBA First Team, while Tim Hardaway averaged 23.4 points, 10.0 assists and 2.0 steals per game, and was named to the All-NBA Second Team, and sixth man Sarunas Marciulionis contributed 18.9 points and 1.6 steals per game off the bench.
+Chris Mullin averaged 25.6 points, 5.6 rebounds and 2.1 steals per game, and was named to the All-NBA First Team, while Tim Hardaway averaged 23.4 points, 10.0 assists and 2.0 steals per game, led the Warriors with 127 three-point field goals, and was named to the All-NBA Second Team, and sixth man Šarūnas Marčiulionis contributed 18.9 points and 1.6 steals per game off the bench.
 In addition, Owens provided the team with 14.3 points and 8.0 rebounds per game, and was named to the NBA All-Rookie First Team, while Rod Higgins contributed 10.2 points per game off the bench, but only played just 25 games due to a wrist injury, second-year forward Tyrone Hill averaged 8.2 points and 7.2 rebounds per game, Mario Elie provided with 7.8 points per game, Alexander averaged 7.4 points and 4.2 rebounds per game, and Vincent Askew contributed 6.2 points per game.

 During the NBA All-Star weekend at the Orlando Arena in Orlando, Florida, Mullin and Hardaway were both selected for the 1992 NBA All-Star Game, as members of the Western Conference All-Star team, while Nelson was selected to coach the Western Conference.
-Nelson was named the NBA Coach of the Year, while Mullin finished in sixth place in Most Valuable Player voting, with Hardaway finishing in eighth place, Owens finished in third place in Rookie of the Year voting, and Marciulionis finished in second place in Sixth Man of the Year voting.
+Mullin also finished in sixth place in Most Valuable Player voting, with Hardaway finishing in eighth place, while Owens finished in third place in Rookie of the Year voting, and Marčiulionis finished in second place in Sixth Man of the Year voting, behind Detlef Schrempf of the Indiana Pacers, and also finished tied in eighth place in Most Improved Player voting.

-However, in the Western Conference First Round of the 1992 NBA playoffs, the Warriors lost in four games to the 6th-seeded Seattle SuperSonics, losing the final two games by just four points.
+In the Western Conference First Round of the 1992 NBA playoffs, the Warriors faced off against the 6th–seeded Seattle SuperSonics, a team that featured All-Star guard Ricky Pierce, sixth man Eddie Johnson, and Shawn Kemp.
+The Warriors lost Game 1 to the SuperSonics at home, 117–109 at the Oakland-Alameda County Coliseum Arena, but managed to win Game 2 at home, 115–104 to even the series.
+However, the Warriors lost the next two games on the road, which included a Game 4 loss to the SuperSonics at the Seattle Center Coliseum, 119–116, thus losing the series in four games.

+The Warriors finished 14th in the NBA in home-game attendance, with an attendance of 616,025 at the Oakland-Alameda County Coliseum Arena during the regular season.
 Following the season, Higgins signed as a free agent with the Sacramento Kings during the next season, and second-year guard Mario Elie signed with the Portland Trail Blazers.